tconbeer/sqlfmt/README.md

 ### Why lowercase?
 There are several reasons that sqlfmt insists on lowercase SQL keywords:
 1. We believe that SQL is code (this is a surprisingly controversial statement!).
 Shouting-case keywords perpetuate the myth that SQL isn't "real code", or isn't "modern" and somehow is trapped in the era of low-level imperative languages: BASIC, COBOL, and FORTRAN.
 The reality is that SQL is an incredibly powerful, declarative, and modern language.
-It should look like one.
+It should look like one
 1. Syntax highlighting for SQL makes shouting-case keywords redundant; the syntax highlighter in any text editor is going to be more consistent than any manual shout-casing.
 If you have a SQL query as a string inside of a block of code in another language, you may want to capitalize your keywords; sqlfmt only operates on dedicated SQL (and templated sql) files, so this is not relevant.
 However, even without syntax highlighting, the hierarchical and consistent indentation provided by sqlfmt provides sufficient visual structure without shout-casing keywords
 1. Even among people who like shout-cased keywords, there are disagreements between what gets shout-cased.
 SELECT, sure, but SUM?
 AS?
 OVER?
 AND?
 All-lowercase keywords eliminates this potential source of irregularity and disagreement.
 1. Research shows that generally, lowercase words are more readable